 Atilla, though his frown was not visible, did not speak to let show his anger as he looked about the bar and grabbed a platter of floating islands (meringues in sauce) and with an expert hand, let loose the dessert that smacked Vladimir straight in the face.
-The contents of the platter dripped, showing a very angry Vladimir and a showered-in-the-meringues-that-dripped-off-of-the-giant's-face Big Nose, whose girlfriend tried to hide a smile from.
+The contents of the platter dripped, showing a very angry Vladimir and a showered-in-the-meringues-that-dripped-off-the-giant's-face Big Nose, whose girlfriend tried to hide a smile.

-Food began to fly everywhere, Vladimir roaring, whether it was a good-natured laugh or an angry war cry, no one could really tell.
+Food flew everywhere, Vladimir roaring—whether it was a good-natured laugh or an angry war cry, no one could really tell.
 Pub Thugs, yelling excitedly, threw themselves over the counter, squashing the desserts, as they made their way to the back of the bar.
 Once behind, they turned and began to throw desserts at those who weren't behind the counter.

 Rapunzel and Eugene hung by the stage, both looking incredibly shocked.
-Pascal, shivering, was hiding beneath the piano.
-Maximus had flown into the heat of battle, spewing out apples like he was a cannon as stray bits of food flew onto him.
+Pascal, shivering, hid beneath the piano.
+Maximus flew into the heat of battle, spewing out apples like he was a cannon as stray bits of food flew onto him.

 Rapunzel and Eugene had now crept behind the piano, both peeking out from both sides.